 Dara Walker

 Professional Bio

-Walker holds a PhD in History from Rutgers University.
-Her research and teaching expertise include African American history, the history of children and youth, urban history, 20th century U.S. history, and public history.
-She received her B.S. in African American Studies from Eastern Michigan University in 2009 as a Ronald E. McNair Scholar as well as an M.A. in Pan-African Studies from Syracuse University in 2011.
+Walker holds a doctoral degree in history from Rutgers University.
+Her research and teaching expertise include African American history, the history of children and youth, urban history, twentieth century U.S. history, and public history.
+She received her bachelor of science degree in African American studies from Eastern Michigan University in 2009 as a Ronald E. McNair Scholar, as well as an master of arts degree in Pan-African studies from Syracuse University in 2011.

+Dara Walker